threefoldfoundation/info_sdk/src/6_develop/3sdk_installer_basics/3sdk_windows.md

 ssh-add
 ```

-To make sure the key is loaded you can see it via
+To make sure the key is loaded you could see it via

 ```
 ssh-add -L